Our Team

 I was born in Haiti, migrated to the United States at nine years old, and I often go back to visit my family.
 I am fluent in English and Haitian Creole.
 During my spare time, I like to travel, bake, do yoga, and spend time with friends and family.

-Jennifer Hu, SWI
+Jennifer Hu, MHC-LP

 Jasmine Jones, LMSW